The declaration types

 If a module is loaded twice using the same load name (or without a load name), only the first load that is processed counts, and subsequent ones are ignored.
 Right now, there is no error if two loads with coinciding names have disagreements about their load arguments, but we plan to introduce a check for that later.

-If you load a preamble, you can bind it to an identifier that can be passed into module loads (if they have such a preamble load argument).
+If you load a preamble, you can bind it to an identifier that can be passed into module loads (if they require a preamble load argument).
 For instance,

 s : compartment("S")